Edgbaston High Preparatory School

 Admissions

 Life at Edgbaston High begins at Westbourne.
-Many girls start here at 2½ and stay on all the way through to the sixth form, but others arrive from a broad range of other pre-preps, which really helps to fuel the diverse, energetic and enthusiastic feeling that permeated the school throughout our visit.
+Many girls start here at age two and stay on all the way through to the sixth form, but others arrive from a broad range of other pre-preps, which really helps to fuel the diverse, energetic and enthusiastic feeling that permeated the school throughout our visit.

 Thankfully, you don’t need to be queueing up before your child is born to register.
 That said, it’s a good idea to get in fairly early as places can fill up quickly – particularly as it’s the only all-girls option in the area.
-All applicants are invited to an assessment day, which gets more academic as girls move up the school (there's equal value placed on both written assessments and teacher evaluation to help the school suss out potential).
-‘Prep admissions are not about pass or fail, but more about the fit, as early years experiences are all very different,’ Mrs Hartley told us.
+As a selective school, all applicants are invited to an assessment day, which gets more academic as girls move up the school (there is equal value placed on both written assessments and teacher evaluation to help the school suss out potential).
+Pupils will undertake verbal and non-verbal reasoning tests but staff will also assess a child’s innate ability in order to get a more rounded picture.
+Prep admissions aren’t about pass or fail but more about the fit and making sure that pupils won’t be overly stressed by the academic rigour, and that they will be able to make the most of all the opportunities on offer here.

 Academics and senior school destinations